 Projects maximize a return on investment over a return of every last drop of possible oil.
 Making money is so important that a lot of offshore Gulf oil that could have been obtained if extracted more slowly remains in the ground to wastefully get it out as fast as possible to make a profit because that’s how our financial system operates: short-term gratification.
 But hey!
 That’s less carbon dioxide and global warming, so in a totally unintended orgy of insatiable greed the “there are no limits to growth” billionaires have ironically helped save the planet.

-Many energy company CEO’s and other experts the average rate of decline world-wide to be 8%.
+Many energy company CEO’s and other experts the average rate of decline world-wide will reach 8% or higher.
 If the 8% decline starts at 30 billion barrels in 2015, we’d have only half as much oil in 8 years.
-That’s too fast for most societies to cope with.
+That’s too fast for civilization to cope with.

 - 2016 = 27.6